zno-man/stop-cisco-webex-popup/README.md

 # stop-cisco-webex-popup
-just doubl click to close the annoying popup that opens the browser after every training session on cisco webex.
+just double click to close the annoying popup that opens the browser after every training session on cisco webex.